Within the medical faculty of the University of Montpellier, this museum displays a small collection of French, Italian and Flemish...

 Jardin des Plantes

-North of place Royale du Peyrou is Montpellier's delightful botanical garden, France’s oldest botanical garden, laid out in 1593 and...
+North of place Royale du Peyrou is one of Montpellier’s hidden gems, the Jardins des Plantes – the oldest botanical garden in France....

 Hôtel de la Vieille Intendance